febiosoftware/pyfebio/README.md

 Brief overview, see module documentation for more details.
 Unchecked are not yet implemented.

-:white_check_mark: Implemented and tested
+✅ Implemented and tested

-:ballot_box_with_check: Implemented but untested
+☑️ Implemented but untested

-:x: Not yet implemented
+❌ Not yet implemented

 - Control
   - :white_check_mark: All control settings